narkhy/MatrixHasYou/README.md

 - All the text should show in light green, but actual color will depend on your terminal color palette configuration I believe.
 For a better emulation of the real scene configure your 'light green' terminal color to be hex #5FFFAF (the closest 256 Xterm color to the actual text color in the film).

 Enjoy!

+Improvements I would like to add but at the present I don't know how to:

+- Play a sound on each character appearing emulating the real scene sound.

+- A way to set the font of the messages to a particular font that resembles well the original one from the scene.

+ if you know how to accomplish them feel free to contribute!